An Aging Population Means More Husbands, Sons Will Be Caregivers

 Ten thousand Americans are turning 65 every day and the people who traditionally take care of them is changing.

-Forty million men are taking care of their aging loved ones, according to AARP.
+Of the 40 million family caregivers who are caring for their aging loved ones, 40 percent are men according to AARP.
 As the population continues to age, more male caregivers will tackle what was traditionally a woman's role.

 Movie tough guy Danny Trejo appears in a PSA produced by AARP as part of its "Tougher than Tough" campaign.
 The idea is to encouraging more male caregivers to get the help and support they need to do what is a difficult job.

 But these men probably wouldn’t say they’re the toughest guys on earth.
 In fact, they’ll tell you they do what they do out of love and because, if not them, who?
 Yet the typical family caregiver is not a man, according to AARP.
 It’s a 49-year-old woman.

 “We don’t yet live in a world where men and women experience the burdens of life as well as the burdens of caregiving equally," said Addison Diehl.
 Diehl has been taking care of his mother, who has Parkinson’s disease, for more than six years at home.
 Before that, Diehls’ mother was living in a care facility.

 "And, one of its demands in the caregiving world is that medications be administered on time every time," he said.

 Diehl said his mother's medications were doled out within a two hour window - standard protocol.
 But, he said, the inconsistency may have led to a decline in her health.